 Should disciplinary action be necessary, it will be followed up by a member of the Club Committee in the following manner:

-1st offense – Informal conversation, either verbally or by email.
+1st offence – Informal conversation, either verbally or by email.

-2nd offense – Formal written notice of required resolution.
+2nd offence – Formal written notice of required resolution.